OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 On busy servers such as the slurmctld_ server, the munged_ daemon could become a bottleneck, see the presentation *Field Notes 5: From The Frontlines of Slurm Support* in the Slurm_publications_ page.
-On such servers it is recommended to increase the number of munged_ threads, see ``man munged``.
+On such servers it is recommended to increase the number of threads, see the munged_ manual page.
 The issue is discussed in
 `excessive logging of: "Suspended new connections while processing backlog" <https://github.com/dun/munge/issues/94>`_.